FreeWaveTechnologies/ZumIQ/End_to_End_Demos/Python_Demo/README.rst

   client.connect(<IP Address of Broker>, <Port Number>) client.publish(<Topic>, <Message>)

-For this project's Python code with comments: End_to_End_Sensor_MQTT_Demos/Python_MQTT_Demo/Sensor_Client_Python_MQTT_Demo/Sensor_Client.py

 Getting Mosquitto Communication Going
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we have a broker app and a client app, we can put them together to talk.
+Now that we have a broker program and a client app, we can put them together to talk.
-In one terminal window start the broker app with command "mosquitto -c mosquitto.conf"
+In one terminal window start the broker with command "mosquitto -c mosquitto.conf"
-A successful broker will give a message that looks like this:
+A successful broker startup will give a message that looks like this:

 .. code-block:: none